Modern Slavery and Human Trafficking

 - Employee code of conduct Supreme’s code of conduct makes clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating and managing its supply chain.

-- Supplier code of conduct Supreme are committed to ensuring that its suppliers adhere to the highest standards of ethics.
+- Supplier code of conduct Supreme is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Key suppliers are required to demonstrate that they act ethically and within the law in their use of labour.
 Supreme work with key suppliers to ensure that they meet the standards of the code and improve their worker’s working conditions.
 However, serious violations of Supreme’s supplier code of conduct may lead to the termination of the business relationship.

 - Recruitment/Agency workers policy Supreme uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.